It’s true I caused a BA flight to be cancelled – and I’m glad | Stanley Johnson

 I am as ready as the next man to shoulder my share of the blame when things go wrong.
 For example, if I try my hand at making scrambled eggs for breakfast and they end up sticking inextricably to the saucepan, I own up on the spot.

 But on this particular occasion, I’m glad I stood my ground.
-And there was a one passenger, at least – that poor woman whose husband had just died in an aircrash – who thanked me for it.
+And there was one passenger, at least – that poor woman whose husband had just died in an air crash – who thanked me for it.

 Join our commenting forum